osinenkop/regelum-control/docsrc/systems_tutorial.rst

         action_bounds=system.action_bounds,
     )

-The system has the same state as `ThreeWheeledRobotNI()` and observation that equals state mimus reference (1, 1, 0).
+The system has the same state as `ThreeWheeledRobotKinematic()` and observation that equals state mimus reference (1, 1, 0).

 References
 ==========